pigmonkey/dotfiles/README.md

 bash_colors
 -----------

-System colors intended to be used in Bash shell prompts.
+System colors intended to be used in [Bash](http://www.gnu.org/software/bash/bash.html) prompts.

 Installed as `~/.bash_colors`.